trident523/js-discourseBestOf/README.md

 ### Let me see it in action! ###
 Okay!
 [Check it out.](http://temp.trid.in:8080/blog/2013/07/01/title/) I don't actually have any content, but why not go for it.
 I'm sure there's more that can be added, like avatars.
 However, I wanted to keep the concept fairly simple so it can be expanded by other users.
-Please contribute any suggestions you have to me, either here or on (meta.discourse.org)[http://meta.discourse.org/users/trident]
+Please contribute any suggestions you have to me, either here or on [meta.discourse.org](http://meta.discourse.org/users/trident).
+Or, make a pull request!